 Arrive in U.S.A.

-We arrive back in the U.S.A. today.
+We have a morning transfer to Ben Gurion Airport for our return flight back to the U.S.A.
 At the close of an unforgettable tour, we take home wonderful memories of the Old and New Testament, a renewal of our faith, and a greater understanding of the life of our Lord.

 FREQUENTLY ASKED QUESTIONS:

 Millions of people visit Israel every year and return safe, fulfilled, inspired, and happy.
 In spite of what you’ve read in the papers or seen on TV, Israel is a very safe place to visit.
 You are far more likely to run into trouble in any major U.S. city than anywhere in Israel.
 Behave in Israel the way you would in those cities.
 Be careful where you go at night and travel in groups when possible.